A 20-Minute Practice for Sharper Decisions

 Why Leaders Need Recovery During the Day

+A leader may face five high-stakes moments before lunch — a board update, client escalation, hiring decision, team conflict, and financial review.
 Waiting until the end of the day to recover is often too late.

 Leaders need recovery during the day because decisions are made during the day.

-A second practice can help release accumulated stress before the next stage of the day.
+A morning practice helps the leader begin from clarity.
+A second practice releases accumulated stress before the next stage of the day.

 What Is Transcendental Meditation?

-Cleveland Clinic explains that Transcendental Meditation is learned from a certified TM teacher and is designed to help the mind settle inward toward a state of restful alertness.
+TM is a simple, natural technique practised sitting comfortably with the eyes closed.
+Cleveland Clinic explains that TM is learned from a certified teacher and is designed to help the mind settle inward toward a state of restful alertness.
+Source: Cleveland Clinic

 It is a structured practice that allows the mind and body to settle.